Sign Your Name

-- 2Be mindful of the size of your signature.As far as possible, match the size of your signature to the rest of your handwritten document.
+- 2As far as possible, match the size of your signature to the rest of your handwritten document.
 If your signature is obviously a much larger size than the rest of your writing, the reader may get the impression that you are arrogant.
-If your signature is notably smaller than the remainder of your document, however, the reader may get the impression that you are timid and lack the confidence to stand up for yourself.Advertisement
+If your signature is notably smaller than the remainder of your document, however, the reader may get the impression that you are timid and lack the confidence to stand up for yourself.Be mindful of the size of your signature.Advertisement

 What to avoid with handwritten signatures

-- 1Avoid unnecessary strokes.If you create a strikethrough signature with one or many lines, remove this element and work on creating a signature with a clean appearance.
+- 1If you create a strikethrough signature with one or many lines, remove this element and work on creating a signature with a clean appearance.
 Strokes that cross our or strike through your name are seen as indicating low self-esteem as well as a potential tendency to self-harm.
-Doodles, such as hearts and smiles, should also be removed from a professional signature, as they will not give a reader the impression that you are serious and responsible.Advertisement
+Doodles, such as hearts and smiles, should also be removed from a professional signature, as they will not give a reader the impression that you are serious and responsible.Avoid unnecessary strokes.Advertisement

 Make your e-mail signature look professional

 With your e-mail signature, keep in mind that shorter is better.
 Especially these days, when your recipient may be reading from a mobile device, it is best to have a simple signature that can easily and quickly be read.
 Your recipient may become frustrated if they have to scroll through several lines to get the information he or she needs.
 The basic elements of your e-mail signature are indicated below.

 - 2On the next line, include your contact information.
 Definitely include your full telephone number.
 Do not forget country and area codes, especially if you are writing to someone in a different location.
 You may also include a hyperlink with your e-mail address.
 While professionals may disagree with whether or not an e-mail address in your signature is necessary, it may not hurt to add this piece of information.
 You want to make yourself easy to contact when you are trying to do business or get hired for a new job.Your Contact Information.